-In 1908, Ashland residents voted to establish the Ashland Parks and Recreation Commission (a component unit of the City of Ashland, Oregon) to provide a full range of parks and recreation services to the community.
+Turn of the century Ashland residents voted to establish the Ashland Parks and Recreation Commission (a component unit of the City of Ashland, Oregon) to provide a full range of parks and recreation services to the community.
 The Commission derives its authority from the City of Ashland's Charter, Articles XIX and XXII.
 The five-member Commission, elected by and directly accountable to Ashland's citizens, is responsible for the financing and administration of Ashland's parks and recreation system.
-The parks and recreation system includes approximately 199 acres of developed parkland and approximately 550 acres of undeveloped parkland, including a network of 47 miles of maintained trails.
+The parks and recreation system includes approximately 270 acres of developed parkland and approximately 491 acres of undeveloped parkland, including a network of 48 miles of maintained trails.
 Recreational facilities include a municipal golf course, five community centers, tennis courts, a swimming pool, and a seasonal ice rink.